How to Pack

 Photographs and Valuables

 Photographs are best protected in photo albums, which should be wrapped and packed in separate cartons.
 Loose photos should be packed in separate cartons and protected from moisture or possible water damage.
-Take the time to pack your irreplaceable items properly.
+Take the time to properly pack your irreplaceable items.

 Take only those things you are sure will travel well.
 Do not take anything perishable.
 In the winter months, do not take anything that may freeze and burst.
 For long distance relocations, we recommend giving away canned and perishable foods and replenishing your supply upon arrival at your new home.